• Skip to primary navigation

 Ingredients

-• 4 cups flour (I use a combo of all-purpose flour and Spelt flour, but feel free to only use all-purpose flour) 500 grams
+• 4 cups flour (I use a combo of unbleached all-purpose flour and Spelt flour, but feel free to use all-purpose flour only) 500 grams

 • 2 cups coconut sugar (you can use pure cane sugar, if preferred) 305 grams